 North Carolina's drug laws are especially strict when it comes to selling cocaine.
 Any cocaine sale, regardless of the amount, is a class G felony, however there are many issues that raise the severity of the crime.
 Selling cocaine to a person under 16 in North Carolina is a Class E felony.
 As well, selling to a pregnant female, or selling anywhere within three hundred feet of school property is a Class E felony too.

 Drug trafficking in North Carolina can be either transporting and importing drugs, or manufacturing drugs.
 Trafficking cocaine between twenty eight and two thousand grams is a class G felony, which comes with a 35-51 month jail penalty, and a $50,000 fine.
 If the amount of cocaine is between 200 and 400 grams, the crime is a Class F felony punishable by 70-93 months in prison, and a $100,000 fine.
 For any amount of cocaine over 400 grams, the crime is a Class D felony, punishable by 175-222 months in jail and a $250,000 fine.

-North Carolina takes drug offenses very seriously especially if it involves cocaine.
-If you are charged with a cocaine related offense, you risk incarceration if convicted.
-Anytime incarceration is a possibility, you should act in your best interests and hire an experienced criminal defense attorney who can put up a strategically sound defense on your behalf.
-Start today with a free case review from a North Carolina attorney.
+North Carolina takes drug offenses very seriously, especially if it involves cocaine.
+If you're charged with a cocaine related offense, you risk incarceration if convicted.
+Anytime incarceration is a possibility, you should act in your best interest and get in touch with an experienced drug crime lawyer who can put up a strategically sound defense on your behalf.

 Contact a qualified attorney.